smashdevcode/CdkAssign01/CdkAssign01/Docs/Notes.md

-# Devlopement Notes
+# Development Notes

-## Notes on approaches
+Simple MVC applicaiton to display customer's name and their orders.

+* ASP MVC
+* SQL Server 2014
+** Database: CDK

 ## Potential improvements in app

-* Add dispay of customer information on page!
 * State code file to be able to expand the state code into a name
 * Provide search page for customers where user could look up by name and other paramaters rather than having to enter ID